GodsScion/Keep_PC_Active/README.md

-# Keep_PC_active
+# Prevent PC from sleeping

+Keep your computer Always active.

-Prevent your computer from sleeping.
-Use it only when you're away from keyboard.
+Adviced to use it only when you're away from keyboard.